timy90022/DropLoss/README.md

+# [AAAI 2021]DropLoss for Long-Tail Instance Segmentation

-# DropLoss for Long-Tail Instance Segmentation
+[AAAI 2021] DropLoss for Long-Tail Instance Segmentation
-Ting-I Hsieh*, Esther Robb*, Hwann-Tzong Chen, Jia-Bin Huang
+Ting-I Hsieh*, Esther Robb*, Hwann-Tzong Chen, Jia-Bin Huang.
+Association for the Advancement of Artificial Intelligence (AAAI), 2021

 ![Image](images/compare.png)
+Figure: Measuring the performance tradeoff.
+Comparisonbetween rare, common, and frequent categories AP for baselinesand our method.
+We visualize the tradeoff for ‘commonvs. frequent’ and ‘rare vs. frequent’as a Pareto frontier, wherethe top-right position indicates an ideal tradeoff between objectives.
+DropLoss achieves an improved tradeoff betweenobject categories, resulting in higher overall AP.

 This project is a pytorch implementation of *DropLoss for Long-Tail Instance Segmentation*.
 DropLoss improves long-tail instance segmentation by adaptively removing discouraging gradients to infrequent classes.
 A majority of the code is modified from [facebookresearch/detectron2](https://github.com/facebookresearch/detectron2) and [tztztztztz/eql.detectron2](https://github.com/tztztztztz/eql.detectron2).